Need to know

 - funeral costs if someone died

-Regardless who's at fault, if you have a catastrophic injury, you're covered for treatment, care and support through the National Injury Insurance Scheme in Queensland (NIISQ).
+Regardless of who's at fault, if you have a catastrophic injury, you're covered for treatment, care and support through the National Injury Insurance Scheme in Queensland (NIISQ).

 Injuries covered include: